MohibUllahKhanSherwani/BuildYourOwnGPT/README.md

 # BuildYourGPT

 This repository contains a simple implementation of a Generative Pretrained Transformer (GPT).
-The project primarily follows the research paper **"Attention Is All You Need"**, with additional insights from **"Deep Residual Learning for Image Recognition"**, **"Dropout: A Simple Way to Prevent Neural Networks from Overfitting"**, and a few other sources.
+The project primarily follows the research paper **"Attention Is All You Need"**, with additional insights from **"Deep Residual Learning for Image Recognition"**, **"Dropout: A Simple Way to Prevent Neural Networks from Overfitting"**, **"Deep Residual Learning for Image Recognition"**, and a few other sources.

 ## About